Jinssi/ContosoTraders/docs/App-Deployment-Guide.md

 <h3>Accept Responsible AI Terms</h3>

-In Gravy Traders, we are using Azure Cognitive Service to facilitate the search by image functionality.
+In gravy Traders, we are using Azure Cognitive Service to facilitate the search by image functionality.
 Before you can use Azure AI services, you must accept the terms for Responsible AI usage.
 In order to accept the terms, you will need to manually provision a Cognitive Service Resource using Azure Portal, with which you will be able to accept the terms.
 It is recommended to create this temporary in a separate resource group, so that you can delete the resource group once the terms are accepted.
 1. Select the following link to create a Computer Vision resource: